-SILC (S100A9 Inhibition by Low molecular weight Compounds) is a first-in-class preclinical immuno-oncology project focused on S100A9 as the target molecule.
+SILC (S100A9 Inhibition by Low molecular weight Compounds) is a preclinical immuno-oncology project focused on S100A9 as the target molecule for treatment of cancer.

-S100A9, an inflammation-associated protein, is expressed in the tumor microenvironment and contributes to the development of cancer.
-Specifically, S100A9 recruits and activates myeloid immune cells, for example myeloid-derived suppressor cells (MDSCs), into the tumor.
-These MDSCs counteract the T cells’ ability to attack and eradicate the tumor.
+S100A9 is expressed in the tumor microenvironment and is involved in the development of cancer through recruitment and activation of specific immune cells that counteract the T-cell’s ability to attack and eradicate the tumor.
 S100A9 is also involved in the establishment of pre-metastatic niches and in the formation of new blood vessels, which provide nutrition and oxygen into the growing tumor.
+Blocking the function of S100A9 using SILC compounds could represent a new treatment alternative to help the body’s own immune system fight cancer.

 Lead compounds have been identified in a high-throughput screening program and further optimized for oral administration and tolerability.